 Once again, when it comes to display ads, you’ll want to consider the user experience and balance that with your desire to monetize.
 Sure pop-up ads might make you a bit more money in the short term but may end up costing you readers if they get annoyed and resolve not to return (it might also get you penalized by Google in some cases).
 Granted, finding the right middle ground when it comes to display ads may take some time and experimentation but I’d recommend easing in rather than having to pull back.

-Complimentary Revenue Sources
+Complimentary Revenue Sources and Online Courses

 In addition to the ways you can generate revenue directly on your blog itself, there may be opportunities to monetize other parts of your brand.
 This could include selling sponsored content on your social media accounts (tip: check out Social Bluebook for a better idea of what you should be charging for such posts) or perhaps starting a podcast that you can sell ads on.
 There have even been some bloggers who have managed to build up Facebook Groups in their niche that they were then able to sell — proving there are likely more opportunities out there than you think.